awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.

-#### RDS API<a name="USER_PIOPS.EnablingAutoscaling.api"></a>
+#### Amazon RDS API<a name="USER_PIOPS.EnablingAutoscaling.api"></a>

-To enable storage autoscaling for a new DB instance, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CreateDBInstance.html)\.
+To enable storage autoscaling for a new DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_CreateDBInstance.html)\.
 Set the following parameter:
 +  `MaxAllocatedStorage` – Turns on Amazon RDS storage autoscaling and sets the upper limit on storage size, in gibibytes\.

  To verify that Amazon RDS storage autoscaling is available for your DB instance, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeValidDbInstanceModifications.html) operation for an existing instance, or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_DescribeOrderableDBInstanceOptions.html) operation before creating an instance\.
 Check the following field in the return value: